Transmission Line S-parameters: A Summary and CausalityBy ZM Peterson • Jul 7, 2020

 These systems are not clearly visible in modern life, but they run behind the scenes and are responsible for making modern life possible.
-These products all rely on high speed signalling, high frequency wireless or fiber communication, or both.
+These products all rely on high speed signaling, high frequency wireless or fiber communication, or both.
 Interconnects in these systems are transmission lines, which require accurate modeling and calculations to describe signal behavior.
 Some of the mathematical tools required for describing signal behavior are S-parameters, Z-parameters, T-parameters, ABCD parameters, and even the nonlinear X-parameters.
 Transmission line S-parameters are probably the most important of all these different parameter sets, and they just happen to be the most confusing.
 Let’s break down the important expressions for S-parameters you’ll need to model signal behavior.

 Transmission Line S-parameter Theory

 I won’t go too deep into the theory behind S-parameters.
 Instead, I’ll just summarize the important points behind understanding the most general matrix equation for transmission line S-parameters.
 In addition, I’ll briefly talk about how this can be used with ABCD parameters for causal modeling of signal behavior in an interconnect.

 To get started with transmission line S-parameters, let’s look at the primary model for understanding S-parameters in general for a 2-port network.
 This is shown in the schematic below.
 Here, we consider the two basic input signals in the standard S-parameter model for a 2-port network.
 In addition, we’re assume a linear time-invariant (LTI) system, although we’ll allow nonlinear dispersive behavior in the frequency domain.